astronomer/docs/software/install-airgapped.md

 Astronomer recommends platform administrators adapt the procedures contained in this document to meet organizational best-practices when deploying to change-controlled environments.

-# MAJOR REWORK IN PROGRESS DO NOT COPY-EDIT

 ## Prerequisites

 <Tabs